reapermunky/Veriduct/ETHICS.md

 - Circumvent reasonable, consent-based data governance
 - Replace ethical decision-making with technological force

-It is not a tool for destruction—it is a tool for **detachment**.
+It is not a tool for destruction - it is a tool for **detachment**.
 What you rebuild, and why, remains your responsibility.

 ## Developer Position